Editorial Policies

 Each new paper should be submitted via the Online Submission system.
 The Editorial Board Member will then review the manuscript to ensure that it has been prepared in accordance with the Author Guidelines and that it falls within the scope of CTA.
 Decisions on whether to send a manuscript for peer review are usually made within one week of submission.

-All manuscripts which meet the journal's requirements will be reviewed by at least one external referee, assigned by the editors.
-At the submission stage (in the 'Comments for the Editor'), authors should suggest referees as well as indicate those who should not review the paper.
+All manuscripts that meet the journal's requirements will be reviewed by at least one external referee, assigned by the editors.
+At the submission stage (in the 'Comments for the Editor'), authors might suggest referees as well as indicate those who should not review the paper.
 These are often helpful, although they are not always followed.
-The CTA journal uses a "Single blind peer review" model, when the names of the reviewers are hidden from the authors.
-The manuscripts prepared during a special invitation of the Editorial Board members (so-called invited papers) are internally reviewed by the Editor(s) of the CTA journal.
+The CTA journal uses a "single blind peer review" model, when the names of the reviewers are hidden from the authors.
+The manuscripts prepared in response to a special invitation from the Editorial Board Members (so-called invited papers) are reviewed internally by the Editor(s) of the CTA journal.

 Each manuscript (except the Editorial) submitted to the CTA journal, along with accompanying files, such as graphical abstract and supplementary materials (if they exist), will go through the standard peer review process.
 The peer review process takes approximately one month (invitations, acceptance of invitations and preparation of review report(s)), but may be extended due to workload.
-The following decisions can be made after collecting the review report(s):
+Upon receipt of the review report(s), the following decisions may be made:

 • Accept submission: